-Photographer and mature student David Baker, who is studying BA (Hons) Commercial Photography at AUB, approached Andy Pritchett, owner of Barnet’s Barbers in Wareham, with an idea to document the changing hairstyles as normality returned in the wake of the second national COVID-19 lockdown.
+Photographer and mature student David Baker, who is studying BA (Hons) Commercial Photography at AUB, approached Andy Pritchett, owner of Barnet’s Barbers in Wareham, with an idea to document the changing hairstyles as we returned to normality in the wake of the second national COVID-19 lockdown.

 David said: “One customer’s wife had attempted to cut his hair and she’d dropped the clippers, taking a clump out of his head of hair, and then the clippers then fell on their dog below taking a clump from him too!
 The team definitely had a lot of bad home haircuts to fix.